1937 in the Spanish Civil War: July–September

 SIM created; political meetings in Barcelona forbidden.
-The SIM (Servicio de Inteligencia Militar) gives back the control of secret police activities to the government, rather than leaving it in the hands of Soviet and Communist intelligence organizations.
+The SIM (Servicio de Inteligencia Militar) returns control of secret police activities to the government, rather than leaving it in the hands of Soviet and Communist intelligence organizations.
 Political meetings are forbidden in Barcelona from now on.
-The mixture of regionalism, anarchism, and defeatism, constituted a steady drain of the Republican war effort.
+The mixture of regionalism, anarchism, and defeatism constituted a steady drain of the Republican war effort.
 Also the situation was unstable after the May incidents.